Mark Canha Preview, Player Props: Brewers vs. Phillies

 Phillies Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Phillies pitching staff ranks 10th in MLB.
+- The pitching staff for the Phillies has a collective 9.1 K/9, the seventh-best in the league.

-- The Phillies' 3.98 team ERA ranks 10th among all league pitching staffs.
+- The Phillies have a 4.01 team ERA that ranks 11th among all MLB pitching staffs.

-- Phillies pitchers combine to surrender 151 total home runs at a clip of 1.1 per game (to rank 11th in baseball).
+- The Phillies rank 11th in baseball in home runs surrendered (152 total, 1.1 per game).

+- Suarez makes the start for the Phillies, his 18th of the season.
+He is 2-6 with a 3.88 ERA and 89 strikeouts through 97 1/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.